 The quality of teaching and interaction between students and lecturers in LAS courses is important for us all.
 Therefore, at the end of each course you will have a formal possibility to give feedback to the lecturer on such points as the clarity of the material, course organization, and learning outcomes.
-You will receive a standard two-page questionnaire with single-choice questions (agree/disagree with suggested statements) and two open-text questions asking you to point out aspects of the course particularly useful for your learning and to formulate suggestions for possible improvement based on your experience in the course.
-You can find the questionnaire on ILIAS along with some advice on how to give efficient feedback.
+You will receive a standard online questionnaire with single-choice questions (agree/disagree with suggested statements) and two opentext questions asking you to point out aspects of the course particularly useful for your learning and to formulate suggestions for possible improvement based on your experience in the course.
+The instructors will provide time to fill in this questionnaire during the course.
+We value your feedback and strongly encourage you to participate in each survey.

-These questionnaires are collected by the university's central administration who aggregate the data and establish reports with average values for each question and scanned or typed-in free-text comments.
+These questionnaires are administered by the university's central administration who aggregate the data and establish reports with average values for each question and summarized free-text comments.
 These reports are sent to the lecturers and the academic management of the LAS program.
 We see the reports as useful information for gaining an overview of learning experiences in LAS courses and as a source for inspiration to improve this experience for students and instructors.
-Therefore, the reports are discussed in several groups: between the Major Coordinator and the Instructor, between the Academic Director and the Major Coordinator, between the Academic Director and student members of the Evaluation Committee of the LAS Board of Studies.
+Therefore, the reports are discussed in several groups: between the Major Coordinator and the Instructor, between the Academic Director and the Major Coordinator, between the Academic Director and student members of the LAS Board of Studies.
 Furthermore, each semester, the conclusions from these discussions are presented to the Board of Studies.

 In addition to this formal feedback possibility, we encourage you to provide feedback on the course and your learning experience directly to the instructor during or after the course.
-LAS instructions are usually open to such exchanges as it allows them to adapt the courses to the individual learning interests and styles.
+LAS instructors are usually open to such exchanges as it allows them to adapt the courses to the individual learning interests and styles.
 Please note that individual preferences and feedback students give on the course differ from person to person, and that instructors take into account these multiple interests when designing and carrying out courses.
 If the instructor is not responsive to your feedback, you may want to approach the Major Coordinator who can collect impressions from several students and back your requests.